-Opinion on the Financial Statements
+Opinion on the Consolidated Financial Statements

-We have audited the accompanying balance sheet of Stable Road Acquisition Corp. (the "Company") as of December 31, 2019, and the related statements of operations, changes in stockholders' equity and cash flows, for the period from May 28, 2019 (inception) through December 31, 2019, and the related notes (collectively referred to as the "financial statements").
-In our opinion, the financial statements present fairly, in all material respects, the financial position of the Company as of December 31, 2019, and the results of its operations and its cash flows for the period from May 28, 2019 (inception) through December 31, 2019, in conformity with accounting principles generally accepted in the United States of America.
+We have audited the accompanying consolidated balance sheets of Stable Road Acquisition Corp. (the "Company") as of December 31, 2020 and 2019 and the related consolidated statements of operations, changes in stockholders' equity and cash flows for the year ended December 31, 2020 and for the period from May 28, 2019 (inception) through December 31, 2019, and the related notes (collectively referred to as the "consolidated financial statements" or "financial statements").
+In our opinion, the financial statements present fairly, in all material respects, the consolidated financial position of the Company as of December 31, 2020 and 2019, and the consolidated results of its operations and its cash flows for the year ended December 31, 2020 and for the period from May 28, 2019 (inception) through December 31, 2019, in conformity with accounting principles generally accepted in the United States of America.